10 Different Ways You’re Not Using Bleach, But Should

 Legos and other hard, non-porous objects such as kids toys could definitely benefit from bleach, especially if they are second-hand.
 “Bleach is perfect for disinfecting second-hand products because you can disinfect a lot of items with a small amount of bleach at a time,” Byrne says.
 Here’s what to do: add half a cup of bleach per gallon of water.
 Then wipe the surface with the bleach solution and let it sit on the surface for at least five minutes.
 Rinse it well with water and let it air dry.
-Despite its great uses, bleach does expire—here’s what you should know.
+Check out the safest ways to clean your kids’ toys.

 Brighten and clean second-hand white linens